mdgriffin/distributed-computing-project/README.md

 ## Bugs

-- [ ] Attempting to login when there is no connection crashes the application
+- [ ] Attempting to login when there is no connection causes runnable to run infinitely